uclax-teach/uclax-web1-gohman-mitch-2025/_course_support/docs/01.Setup/macOs/Setup.md

 ## Install Mac Apps

+### Heads Up

+-   Note: You will be prompted to install Xcode Command Line Tools via a system dialog.
+This is a separate window, and will require you to provide your macOs System Admin password (the one you use to log into your computer).

+### Steps

 1. Open macOS Terminal App
 2. type the following `cd ~/Desktop`
 3. paste the following, and press enter